-> Jewish > Tomb Mark of Maimonides, Tiberias
+Tomb Mark of Maimonides, Tiberias

 The Tomb Mark of Maimonides in Tiberias is one of the favored pilgrimage destinations of Ultra-Orthodox Jews in Israel.
-By local tradition it is the burial site of Maimonides (הרמב”ם), as well as his father, his grandson, Rabbi Yochanan Ben Zakai, and other Jewish sages.
+By local tradition, it is the burial site of Maimonides (הרמב”ם), as well as his father, his grandson, Rabbi Yochanan Ben Zakai, and other Jewish sages.

 History of Maimonides and his Burial

-tomb of maimonidesMaimonides (הרמב”ם, Rabbi Moshe ben Maimon) was a Torah Scholar and a Jewish law expert, as well as a preeminent astronomer, philosopher, and physician.
-Living in Egypt in the 12th century, to this day his books are revered by religious Jews, and especially his 14-volume work on Jewish law, (Mishne Torah).
-Quoting Jacob’s last words “Do not bury me in Egypt” (Genesis 47:29), in his will, Maimonides asked to be buried in the Holy Land.
-By local tradition, a camel carried his remains to the land of Israel, and stopped next to the tomb of Rabbi Yochanan Ben Zakkai, in Tiberias.
+Maimonides (הרמב”ם, Rabbi Moshe ben Maimon) was a Torah Scholar and a Jewish law expert, as well as a preeminent astronomer, philosopher, and physician.
+Living in Egypt in the 12th century, to this day, religious Jews revere his books, especially his 14-volume work on Jewish law (Mishne Torah).
+Quoting Jacob’s last words, “Do not bury me in Egypt” (Genesis 47:29), in his will, Maimonides asked to be buried in the Holy Land.
+By local tradition, a camel carried his remains to the land of Israel and stopped next to the tomb of Rabbi Yochanan Ben Zakkai in Tiberias.

 Touring the Tomb Mark of Maimonides